 Your care is led by Dr. Ambereen Fatima, D.D.S. — Fellow, ICOI (FICOI) · Fellow, AAIP (FAAIP)

-Among fewer than 3% of U.S. dentists with dual implant fellowships
+Among a small percentage of U.S. dentists with dual implant fellowships

 Early detection is everything.
 The earlier gum disease is caught, the more conservative — and affordable — the treatment.